 - Some companies are not able to hire fast enough to make use of the extra leads from more marketing.

 To give an example of the variance, when my painting company started out, we spent about 18% on marketing in the first year.
+Most of this was on our SEO (Search Engine Optimization) and painting website design.
 This is because we didn’t need to make a profit, we just put all leftover money back into marketing.
 Every year that percentage dropped.
 Today, we only spend about 1% on marketing, just enough to keep the bare essentials such as our website, business cards, branded T-shirts, etc.

 About 1-3% will cover other overhead such as software, financial service fees, office rent, insurance, and legal/compliance fees such as state registrations & renewals.
 Some companies don’t charge their customers for paying with a credit card so those fees become another cost (pro tip: charge your customers a convenience fee for paying by card, it will not decrease your closing rate by anywhere near as much as it’s costing you to pay those fees out of pocket).